-- 1. Thoroughfares Assemblies Public Space Standards establish design standards for thoroughfares located within the West Homewood District.
-The design guidelines for thoroughfare assemblies, outlined in Section (15) b., work to achieve the following: - i.
-Provide the information with which to modify existing thoroughfares. - ii.
+- (i) Thoroughfares Assemblies Public Space Standards establish design standards for thoroughfares located within the West Homewood District.
+The design guidelines for thoroughfare assemblies, outlined in Section (15) b., work to achieve the following: - 1.
+Provide the information with which to modify existing thoroughfares; and - 2.
 Produce new thoroughfares that are designed to support both motor vehicles, and non-motor vehicles such as pedestrians.